Tuesday, November 22, 2005

 We need to limit the taking and degradation of natural resource wealth so that our environmental impacts will be sustainable long-term.

-If we continue to uglify and despoil the planet, and if we continue to allow abject poverty to exist, some people may perpetrate violent and destructive acts in hopes of eliminating what they see as an evil, oppressive and hopeless system.
+If we continue to despoil the planet, and if we continue to allow abject poverty to exist, some people may perpetrate violent and destructive acts in hopes of eliminating what they see as an evil, oppressive and hopeless system.
 In the distant past, these destructive impulses felt by some members of unhealthy societies were part of a natural phenomenon wherein dysfunctional societies disintegrate and more healthy societies take their place.

 Destructive impulses of disaffected youth may have served a purpose when societies were small-scale phenomena and neighboring tribes offered examples of better ways for how to live on the Earth.
 These impulses never brought the risk of global collapse when the tools at hand were all powered by human muscles.
 Now, the destructive power that one person or a small group can wield is enormous.
 Now, all the neighboring societies are part of one intertwined global system.
 No healthy nearby society is going to come to supplant this dysfunctional one when it falls.
 The neighboring societies suffer the same ills that we see closer to home.